manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 There can be at most one `COUNT(DISTINCT)` per query.

+** By default, counts are approximate **

+Actually, some of them are exact, while others are approximate.
+More on that below.

+Manticore supports two algorithms for computing counts of distinct values.
+One is a legacy algorithm that uses a lot of memory and is usually slow.
+It collects `{group; value}` pairs, sorts them, and periodically discards duplicates.
+The benefit of this approach is that it guarantees exact counts within a plain index.
+You can enable it by setting the [distinct_precision_threshold](../Searching/Options.md#distinct_precision_threshold) option to `0`.

+The other algorithm (enabled by default) loads counts into a hash table and returns its size.
+If the hash table becomes too large, its contents are moved into a `HyperLogLog`.
+This is where the counts become approximate since `HyperLogLog` is a probabilistic algorithm.
+The advantage is that the maximum memory usage per group is fixed and depends on the accuracy of the `HyperLogLog`.
+The overall memory usage also depends on the [max_matches](../Searching/Options.md#max_matches) setting, which reflects the number of groups.

+The [distinct_precision_threshold](../Searching/Options.md#distinct_precision_threshold) option sets the threshold below which counts are guaranteed to be exact.
+The `HyperLogLog` accuracy setting and the threshold for the "hash table to HyperLogLog" conversion are derived from this setting.
+It's important to use this option with caution because doubling it will double the maximum memory required for count calculations.
+The maximum memory usage can be roughly estimated using this formula: `4 * max_matches * 2^(log2(distinct_precision_threshold) + 4)`.
+Note that this is the worst-case scenario, and in most cases, count calculations will use significantly less RAM.

 **`COUNT(DISTINCT)` against a distributed table or a real-time table consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed table consisting of local plain or real-time tables with the same schema (identical set/order of fields, but may have different tokenization settings).

 <!-- intro -->